-Farm fresh duck eggs are creamy, delicious, and are typically more durable than the thinner eggs laid by chicken hens.
+Farm-fresh duck eggs are creamy, and delicious, and are typically more durable than the thinner eggs laid by chicken hens.

 Keeping backyard chickens has become quite popular thanks to so many states and counties enacting “right to farm” rules.
 But, keeping ducks has largely only been a habitat for us folks lucky enough to live in a rural area… until recently.

 Backyard and small acreage homesteaders are learning that ducks can be kept for eggs without the need for a large pond, a separate coop and run from their existing chickens, and sans that panic attack that can occur when being chased and flogged by a rowdy rooster.

 If you have kept chickens before, being a newbie duck keeper should be a simple endeavor.

 Other than making sure the ducks have a constant clean source of drinking water and a water feature that is regularly cleaned to swim in, the husbandry is nearly identical between the two egg-laying poultry bird breeds.

 All ducks lay rich and flavorful eggs, but some breeds are far better producers (and sitters) than others.
 Before you start pondering which duck breed will be best to keep on your homestead, spend a bit of time thinking about exactly why you want to keep ducks in the first place: